 The Watauga Residential College curriculum is consciously and deliberately interdisciplinary, designed to teach you to integrate and use information and knowledge from many different sources.

-The curriculum fulfills many of Appalachian's general education requirements: First Year Seminar, First Year Writing, Sophomore Writing, and various liberal studies experience and integrative learning experience theme requirements.
+The curriculum fulfills many of Appalachian's general education requirements: First-Year Seminar, First-Year Writing, Second-Year Writing, and various liberal studies experience and integrative learning experience theme requirements.

 First year Wataugans will take two 6 hour core classes: Investigations: Local in the fall and Investigations: Global in the spring.
 These classes are a centerpiece of the residential college experience.
-During these courses, you will share with and learn from students in other core classes, and we will explore our education together during common lunches on Tuesdays and Thursdays.
+During these courses, you will share with and learn from students in other core classes, and we will explore our education together during common lunches on Tuesdays.

 After taking their core classes, Wataugans may take either 9 hours in the Integrative Learning Experience (Experiencing Inquiry) or 12 hours in the Liberal Studies Experience, but not both.
 If students choose the Integrative Learning Experience, they will be required to take another 6 hours in the Liberal Studies Experience from departments other than Watauga.
 If they choose the 12 hours in the Liberal Studies Experience, they will not enroll in the Integrative Learning Experience courses.
 Either way, the 6 hour "Investigations: Global" core course will be part of the Liberal Studies Experience.

 The Watauga Curriculum

 - Investigations: Global 6 hours (Liberal Studies Experience)